Moving Words Adult Competition 2024

-From December 1st to January 15th, we are looking for poems of 10 lines or less that will be displayed inside ART buses between March and October, 2022.
-This year's competition will be judged by Arlington poet Courtney LeBlanc!
+From November 10th to January 17th, we are looking for poems of 10 lines or less that will be displayed inside ART buses between March and September 2024.
+This year's competition will be judged by Arlington Poet Laureate Courtney LeBlanc!

 About the Judge

 Courtney LeBlanc is author of the full-length collections Her Whole Bright Life, winner of the Jack McCarthy Book Prize, Exquisite Bloody, Beating Heart, and Beautiful & Full of Monsters.
 She is the Arlington Poet Laureate, a Virginia Center for the Creative Arts fellow, and the founder and editor-in-chief of Riot in Your Throat, an independent poetry.
 She loves nail polish, tattoos, and a soy latte each morning.